 • Hiding known defects through an “as is” sale

-If you are not a consumer and are in fact another merchant yourself, you are not protected by the UTPCPL.
+If you are not a consumer, and are in fact another merchant yourself, you are not protected by the UTPCPL.
 However, this certainly does not mean you are left without recourse!
-There are other theories under which you can sue a dishonest merchant.
+There are other bases under which you can sue a dishonest merchant.
 These include:

 • And many more…

 An attorney can help a Business to recover from another business just as they would help a consumer.
 It’s simply on the basis of different legal theory, but the effects – specifically your financial recovery – are the same.